-Coronavirus is wreaking havoc across the globe, affecting and infecting over millions of people.
+Coronavirus is wreaking havoc across the globe, affecting and infecting millions of people.

 The majority of cases are isolated to mainland China, and the country has temporarily shut down all offices to prevent further spread of the virus.
 This shutdown has impacted daily life in China significantly.

 China is the second-largest economy in the world and is also a top producer of consumer goods.
 The tech industry is currently feeling the impact of the coronavirus.

 Many companies (Including Apple, Samsung, Microsoft, Tesla, and Google) stores and factories in China have temporarily shut down, causing significant disruption and disturbance in the tech industry.
 Huge trade shows have been cancelled, and we should prepare ourselves for production shortages and launch delays.

 As we all know that many products are manufactured in China, there are high chances that we’ll see fewer smartphones, VR headsets, cars, and other tech accessories.

 In general, Calendar Year Q1 is seasonally a weak quarter for smartphone devices and chip companies.
 However, with coronavirus coming in, it is likely to be even more vulnerable.